 Our Patient Advocates are here to assist you with complex customer-service needs.
-Patient Advocates can help you navigate the system; guide you to the medical center departments and resources you need; share information on patient rights and responsibilities; communicate your ideas, complaints, and compliments to the appropriate managers.
-Your Patient Advocates are: Craig Hill, Terrance Jones, and Janice Savengrith.
+Patient Advocates can help you navigate the system; guide you to medical center departments and resources you need; share information on patient rights and responsibilities; communicate your ideas, complaints, and compliments to the appropriate managers.
+Your SFVAMC Patient Advocate is Janice Savengrith.
+Your Northern CBOC Patient Advocate is Ms. Cole.
 They may be reached at (415) 750-6650.
-In person, visit Building 200, Ground floor, Module 3 (around the corner from the Information Desk; next to the main entrance).
+In person, visit Bldg.
+200, Ground floor, Module 3 (main lobby).

 Alternatively, you may contact us through e-mail using the VA National Inquiry Routing & Information System (IRIS).